Mike Sheppard (baseball): Coaching career

-In the 1990s, Seton Hall won a regular-season conference championship in 1990 and placed second multiple times but failed to qualify for an NCAA Tournament.
-Its highest win total came in 1995, when the team went 38-16.
+In the 1990s, Seton Hall won a regular-season conference championship in 1990 and was placed second multiple times but failed to qualify for an NCAA tournament.
+Its highest win total came in 1995, when the team went 38–16.
 Future major leaguers Mike Moriarty, Matt Morris, and Jason Grilli played for Sheppard during the decade.

-In 2000, Seton Hall returned to the NCAA Tournament.
-The Pirates went 36-14 in the regular season.
-They lost in the Big East championship game, but received an at-large bid to the 2000 NCAA Tournament.
-As the third seed in the Columbia Regional, they went 0-2, losing games to second-seeded Wake Forest and fourth-seeded Liberty.
+In 2000, Seton Hall returned to the NCAA tournament.
+The Pirates went 36–14 in the regular season.
+They lost in the Big East championship game, but received an at-large bid to the 2000 NCAA tournament.
+As the third seed in the Columbia Regional, they went 0–2, losing games to second-seeded Wake Forest and fourth-seeded Liberty.

 Sheppard missed the entire 2001 season while recovering from triple-bypass surgery.
 His son, Rob, served as interim coach during the season.

 Sheppard returned for two seasons but resigned following the 2003 season in controversial circumstances.
 In March 2003, Steve Politi of the Newark Star-Ledger published an article in which former players and their parents accused Sheppard, an ex-Marine, of using harsh punishments and racial slurs.
-Others, including other former players, fellow coaches, and media members, defended Sheppard and argued there was no proof of such behavior.
+Others, including other Former players, fellow coaches, and media members, defended Sheppard and argued there was no proof of such behavior.
 Seton Hall conducted a confidential investigation of the incident, the results of which were not published.
 Sheppard resigned in summer 2003; the university's press release about his resignation cited "health reasons and a desire to spend more time with his children and grandchildren."
 Including games during the 2001, when his son Rob served as interim head coach, Sheppard retired with 998 career victories.
 Rob served as Seton Hall's interim head coach in 2004 before being named to the position permanently for the 2005 season.